facebookresearch/vissl/docs/source/vissl_modules/data.rst

     original dataset files and is more advantageous for small number of images or when the inputs do not allow to reference images
     (for instance when extracting frames from videos, or dealing with images in an unsupported format).

-    The before mentioned scripts use the either the :code:`disk_folder` or :code:`disk_filelist` based on these constraints.
+    The aforementioned scripts use the either the :code:`disk_folder` or :code:`disk_filelist` based on these constraints.

 Dataloader